 Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2019, 2018 and 2017.
-Research and development expenses were \$47.9 million, \$41.8 million and \$35.6 million in 2019, 2018 and 2017, respectively.
-Research and development expenses as a percentage of total revenues were 17% in 2019, 18% in 2018 and 17% in 2017.
-The increase in research and development expenses in 2019 compared to 2018 was primarily attributable to increased payroll and related costs from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisitions of Aljex and Velocity Mail.
-Research and development expenses in 2019 as compared to 2018 were also negatively impacted by the strengthening of the euro compared to the US dollar.

-The increase in research and development expenses in 2018 compared to 2017 was primarily attributable to increased payroll and related costs from the fiscal 2017 acquisitions of Appterra, Datamyne and the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint.
-Research and development expenses in 2018 compared to 2017 were also negatively impacted by the strengthening of the Canadian dollar and euro compared to the US dollar.
+We expensed all costs related to research and development in 2019 and 2018.
+Research and development expenses were \$35.7 million and \$30.4 million for the first three quarters of 2019 and 2018, respectively, representing 17% of total revenues in both the first three quarters of 2019 and 2018.
+For the third quarter of 2019 and 2018, research and development expenses were \$11.9 million and \$10.9 million, respectively, representing 17% and 18% of total revenues in the third quarter of 2019 and 2018, respectively.
+The increase in research and development expenses in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 was primarily attributable to increased payroll and related costs from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisition of Aljex.
+Research and development expenses in the first three quarters of 2019 as compared to the same period of 2018 were negatively impacted by the strengthening of the euro compared to the US dollar.
+Research and development expenses in the third quarter of 2019 as compared to the same period of 2018 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.

 General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees and other administrative expenses.
-General and administrative costs were \$30.0 million, \$25.4 million and \$23.1 million in 2019, 2018 and 2017, respectively.
-General and administrative expenses as a percentage of total revenues were 11%, 11% and 11% in 2019, 2018 and 2017, respectively.
-The increase in general and administrative expenses in 2019 compared to 2018 was primarily attributable to the inclusion of general and administrative expenses from the fiscal 2018 acquisitions of ShipRush and MacroPoint as well as the fiscal 2019 acquisitions of Aljex and PinPoint.
-General and administrative expenses in 2019 as compared to 2018 were also negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.

-The increase in general and administrative expenses in 2018 compared to 2017 was primarily attributable to the inclusion of general and administrative expenses from the fiscal 2017 acquisitions of Appterra, Datamyne and the fiscal 2018 acquisitions of ShipRush and MacroPoint.
-General and administrative expenses in 2018 compared to 2017 were also negatively impacted by the strengthening of the Canadian dollar and euro compared to the US dollar.
+General and administrative costs were \$22.0 million and \$18.7 million for the first three quarters of 2019 and 2018, respectively, representing 11% of total revenues in both the first three quarters of 2019 and 2018.
+General and administrative expenses were \$7.9 million and \$6.6 million for the third quarter of 2019 and 2018, respectively, representing 11% of total revenues in both the third quarter of 2019 and 2018.
+The increase in general and administrative expenses in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 was primarily attributable to the inclusion of general and administrative expenses from the fiscal 2018 acquisitions of ShipRush and MacroPoint as well as the fiscal 2019 acquisitions of Aljex and PinPoint.
+General and administrative expenses in the first three quarters of 2019 as compared to the same period of 2018 were negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.
+General and administrative expenses in the third quarter of 2019 as compared to the same period of 2018 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.